Lightskyz/CS320Assignment4/README.md

 	* The first one with the program inside (we will work **inside this one**):
 `git clone git@gitlab.com:AntoineRakotozafy/CS320Assignment4.git`

+ * We suppose that for compiling of prog4_1.c the library folder (lua-5.3.3) is in the assignment directory.

 Then you can find specific information below of each program on how to run them.